AmyDelaney94/Forevergreen_Cacti/README.md

 <!-- TOC --><a name="references"></a>
 ### References:
-- <a href="https://creativecommons.org/licenses/by/4.0/"> Creative Commons</a> was used as a source for the favicon image used in this project.
+- <a href="https://favicon.io/emoji-favicons/cactus/"> Favicon.io</a> was used as a source for the favicon image used in this project.
 - <a href="https://lucid.app/documents#/documents?folder_id=home" alt="Link to lucid charts site">Lucid Charts</a>
 - <a href="https://stackoverflow.com/questions/53067186/how-to-use-slugs-in-django-url" alt="Link to stack overflow site">Stack Overflow</a> -> Using Slugs in Django
 - <a href="https://www.w3schools.com/bootstrap5/bootstrap_cards.php">W3Schools</a> -> Using cards in Bootstrap 5.